 Volatility Low High

-Effect on real economy Builds productive capacity, employment, technology Provides liquidity, deepens markets
+Effect on real economy Builds capacity, employment, technology Provides liquidity, deepens markets

 Sensitivity to global cues Moderate Very high